DHTMLX/docs-diagram/docs/groups/index.md

 ---
-sidebar_label: Group overview
+sidebar_label: Configuring groups
-title: Group Overview
+title: Configuring Groups
 description: text
 ---

+# Configuring Groups

-# Group overview
+## Group overview

 A group is a separate kind of the Diagram items.
 You can draw simple or more complicated schemes by grouping shapes or other groups in different ways.
 It is possible to create as one-level groups as nested groups, to configure their appearance and behavior.